An amazing journey

 The Milford Road is an amazing journey, and as you can see from the pictures, the tunnel is surrounded by towering peaks.

-tunnel, I can only describe the landscape as being like something out of
+When you exit the tunnel, I can only describe the landscape as being like something out of the movie Jurassic Park!

-raining, waterfalls cascade down the peaks, and we can truly say that the scenery almost takes your breath away.
+When it's raining, waterfalls cascade down the mountains, and we can truly say that the scenery almost takes your breath away.

 The tunnel and surrounds are an integral part of what makes a visit to Milford Sound such a special experience.

 We have a large range of Milford Sound tours available, with something to suit everyone.